Jedidiah-Solomon/JedybrownFolio/README.md

 ## About Me

-I am a dedicated and detail-oriented software developer with a strong focus on delivering customer-centric solutions.
-My expertise spans across frontend technologies like React, TypeScript, and TailwindCSS, and backend technologies like Node.js, Express.js, and Firebase.
-I aim to create dynamic user interfaces and efficient, scalable backend systems that align with business objectives, ensuring a seamless and user-friendly experience for clients and end-users alike.
+I am a dedicated and detail-oriented software developer specializing in creating custom software solutions and applications for small businesses, medium-sized enterprises, and individuals.
+My primary focus is on delivering customer-centric products that meet unique business needs and provide seamless user experiences.
+By combining innovative design with scalable and efficient backend systems, I help clients achieve their goals through technology-driven solutions that are intuitive, reliable, and aligned with their objectives.

 ## Technical Skills

 ### Frontend Development:

 1. HTML5: Crafting semantic and accessible web content.
-2. Bootstrap: Building responsive and mobile-first websites.
-3. CSS3: Styling modern web applications with advanced techniques.
+2. CSS3: Styling modern web applications with advanced techniques.
-4. React JS: Developing dynamic and high-performance user interfaces with component-based architecture
+3. SASS: Extending CSS with variables, mixins, and nested rules for efficient styling.
+4. Bootstrap: Building responsive and mobile-first websites.
+5. TailwindCSS: Utilizing a utility-first CSS framework to create modern and efficient designs.
-5. JavaScript: Creating interactive web experiences using modern ES6+ features.
+6. JavaScript: Creating interactive web experiences using modern ES6+ features.
-6. JQuery: Simplifying HTML DOM tree traversal and manipulation.
+7. jQuery: Simplifying HTML DOM tree traversal and manipulation.
-7. TailwindCSS: Utilizing a utility-first CSS framework to create modern and efficient designs.
+8. React JS: Developing dynamic and high-performance user interfaces with component-based architecture.
-8. React Native: Building cross-platform mobile applications using JavaScript and React.
+9. React Native: Building cross-platform mobile applications using JavaScript and React.
-9. Webpack: Bundling JavaScript modules and assets to optimize performance and streamline development.
+10. Webpack: Bundling JavaScript modules and assets to optimize performance and streamline development
-10. TypeScript: Bringing the power of strong typing to JavaScript, ensuring that my code is more robust, scalable, and easier to debug.
+11. Elementor Pro: Expertise in building advanced and customized WordPress sites with Elementor Pro.

 ### Backend Development: